Fireworks over the Queen Mary in Long Beach

 • Recommended

-As sunset continues to stick toward the later end of the evening, the Huntington is taking advantage of the extra daylight with this coveted after-hours series.
-Formerly open just for members, Twilight Garden Strolls is now open to the public, too, and will extend the San Marino garden’s hours until 8pm on select evenings in the summer, including Sunday, July 6.
+As sunset continues to stick toward the later end of the evening, the Huntington is taking advantage of the extra daylight during this coveted after-hours series.
+Formerly open just for members, Twilight Garden Strolls is now open to the public, too, and will extend the San Marino garden’s hours until 7:30 or 8pm on select evenings in the summer.
 The 1919 Cafe will be open until 7:30pm (hot food stations close at 7pm), so you can even have dinner on the patio.
-Just a heads-up that you’ll need a timed ticket that’s separate from regular morning or afternoon admission.
+New this year are family-friendly drop-in workshops where you can make your own clay pendants (July 5, July 26 and Aug 16).
+And just a heads-up that you’ll need a timed ticket that’s separate from regular morning or afternoon admission.

 Advertising